ChunmingZhangUW/PLM_fMRI_JCGS/README.md

-# Accounting for Time Series Errors in Partially Linear Model With Single- or Multiple-Runs
+# Accounting for time series errors in partially linear model with single- or multiple-runs

 ============== README Description for MATLAB Code =============================